oostendo/cvblob-python/README.markdown

 #python-cvblob
 ##Python Wrapper for the cvblob extension to OpenCV

+#python-cvblob is deprecated!
+Please use the SimpleCV library instead http://simplecv.org it has fast findBlobs() functions!

 ###2011 Nathan Oostendorp, Ingenuitas Inc. http://ingenuitas.com

 This wrapper provides cvBlob's functionality wrappered in a style similar to